What Is Plot? The 6 Elements of Plot and How to Use Them

 1. Exposition.
 At the beginning of the story, the exposition establishes characters and setting.
 Not all your world-building happens here, but this is where you show your readers what “normal” is for your characters.
 That way, readers will know what’s wrong when we hit the next step.
 Learn more in our full exposition guide here.

 2. Inciting Incident.
-The inciting incident is an event in a story that throws the main character into a challenging situation, upsetting the status quo and beginning the story’s movement, either in a positive way or negative.
+The inciting incident is an event in a story that throws the main character into a challenging situation, upsetting the status quo and beginning the story’s movement, either in a positive or negative way.
 This movement culminates in the climax and denouement.
 Learn more in our full inciting incident guide here.

 3. Rising action, or Progressive Complications.
 This is the largest part of the story, and where most of the conflict takes place.
 You know that quote about getting your characters up a tree, then throwing rocks at them?
 This is rock-throwing time.
 Here’s where you raise the stakes and begin building up to the story’s climax.
 It’s crucial that your readers know what’s at stake here; it’s also critical that they clearly understand the conflict.
 Learn more our full rising action guide here.